Old Romanian: Morphology

 The complex morphology of Romanian was already developed in Old Romanian period, with its vestigial inflexional case system comprising two case forms and determiners and desinences that mark the vocative, both in the singular and in the plural.
 Overall, derivational morphology in Romanian tends to be of a more agglutinative character than inflexional morphology.

-Compared to the modern language, Old Romanian had a higher degree of unpredictability of plural endings with feminine nouns taking either -e or -i (inemă–inemi, but grădină–grădine) and neuter nouns either -e or -uri (veștmânt - veștminte/veșmânturi).
+Compared to the modern language, Old Romanian had a higher degree of unpredictability of plural endings with feminine nouns taking either -e or -i (inemă–inemi, but grădinĕ–grădine) and neuter nouns either -e or -uri (veștmênt - veștminte/veșmânturi).
 Verbal forms showed differences compared to the standard language.
-The simple perfect presented two variants in the first century of the period: the one preserved, with stress on the inflectional ending (făcui - I did, mersei - I went), and one with stress on the root (faciu - I did, merșu - I went).
+The simple perfect presented two variants in the first century of the period: the one preserved, with stress on the inflectional ending (făcui - I did, mersei - I went), and one with stress on the root (fàciu - I did, merșu - I went).
 Synthetic and analytic forms were used for pluperfect, imperfect, and conditional for example mersere vs ară mearge could both express the conditional "she/he/they would go".